misterfish/stick/README.md

 (We're dying to see a port to Hungarian, too)

-Once you master this, the usage becomes intuitive and greatly reduces the need to check the docs.
+Once you master this, the usage becomes intuitive and greatly reduces the need to look things up.

 (Motivation: what's the argument order of `append`, `times`, and `subtract` in your favorite library?)